 - AspectRatioComposition: Adds black bars to simulate the desired aspect ratio for later cropping.
 Plus you can display fractions with the black bars to guide you through the rule of thirds or the rule of fifths for example.
-If you want to use different grids you will need to use an image with transparency with the shader Overlay or StageDepthPlus.

 - AspectRatioSuit: Like the previous shader but it allows you to have multiple aspect ratio delimiters at the same time, so you can evaluate all of them at once.
 It might be difficult to understand each possible AR with all the lines on the screen, so make sure to edit the